Hyper Hoare Logic: (Dis-)Proving Program Hyperproperties (extended version): Synchronous Reasoning Over Different Branches

-\mypar{This work} We present \emph{\logic{}}, a novel Hoare logic that enables \emph{proving or disproving} any (trace or) hyperproperty over the set of terminating executions of a program.
-As indicated by the green checkmarks in \figref{fig:overview}, these include many different types of properties, relating \emph{any} (potentially unbounded or even infinite) number of program executions, \peter{and many hyperproperties that no existing Hoare logic can handle.
-Among them are} $\exists^* \forall^*$ hyperproperties such as violations of generalized non-interference (\secref{subsec:assume-rule}) and the existence of a minimum (\secref{subsec:proving-exists}), and hyperproperties relating an unbounded or infinite number of executions such as quantifying information flow with min-capacity~\cite{assaf2017hypercollecting,Yasuoka2010,Smith2009} (\appref{app:unbounded}).
+\mypar{This work} We present \emph{\logic{}}, a novel Hoare logic that enables \emph{proving or disproving} any \thibault{\emph{program hyperproperty}, a particular class of hyperproperties over the set of terminating executions of a program (formally defined in \secref{subsec:expressivity}), which includes properties of individual program executions.
+In the rest of this paper, when the context is clear, we use \emph{hyperproperties} to refer to program hyperproperties. } As indicated by the green checkmarks in \figref{fig:overview}, these include many different types of properties, relating \emph{any} (potentially unbounded or even infinite) number of program executions, and many hyperproperties that no existing Hoare logic can handle.
+Among them are $\exists^* \forall^*$-hyperproperties such as violations of generalized non-interference (\secref{subsec:assume-rule}), and hyperproperties relating an unbounded or infinite number of executions such as quantifying information flow \thibault{based on Shannon entropy} or min-capacity~\cite{Shannon48,assaf2017hypercollecting,Yasuoka2010,Smith2009} (\thibault{we give an example in} \ifextended{\appref{app:unbounded}}{our extended version~\cite{hhlExtended}}). \thibault{Moreover, \logic{} offers rules to compose hyper-triples with different types of hyperproperties, such as $\exists \forall$ with $\forall \forall$, or $\forall \forall \exists$ with $\forall \forall$}.

-\logic{} is based on a simple yet powerful idea: We lift pre- and postconditions from assertions over a \emph{fixed} number of execution states to \peter{\emph{hyper-assertions}} over \emph{sets} of execution states. \logic{} then establishes \emph{hyper-triples} of the form $\simpleHoare{P}{C}{Q}$, where $P$ and $Q$ are hyper-assertions. \peter{Such a hyper-triple} is valid iff for any set of initial states $S$ that satisfies $P$, the set of all final states that can be reached by executing $C$ in some state from $S$ satisfies $Q$.
+\logic{} is based on a simple yet powerful idea: We lift pre- and postconditions from assertions over a \emph{fixed} number of execution states to \emph{hyper-assertions} over \emph{sets} of execution states. \logic{} then establishes \emph{hyper-triples} of the form $\simpleHoare{P}{C}{Q}$, where $P$ and $Q$ are hyper-assertions.
+Such a hyper-triple is valid iff for any set of initial states $S$ that satisfies $P$, the set of all final states that can be reached by executing $C$ in some state from $S$ satisfies $Q$.
 By allowing assertions to quantify \emph{universally} over states, \logic{} can express overapproximate properties, whereas \emph{existential} quantification expresses underapproximate properties.
 Combinations of universal and existential quantification in the same assertion, as well as assertions over infinite sets of states, allow \logic{} to prove or disprove properties beyond existing logics.

 \mypar{Contributions} Our main contributions are:

 \begin{itemize} \item We present \logic, a novel Hoare logic that can prove or disprove arbitrary hyperproperties over terminating executions.

 \item We formalize our logic and prove soundness and completeness in \isabelle{}~\cite{Isabelle}.